Aguadilla is a town located in Puerto Rico’s northwest corner.

 Aguadilla is a beautiful town in Puerto Rico.

-My favourite things to do in Aguadilla are surfing and visiting the bioluminescent bay that is located just an hour away.
+My favorite things to do in Aguadilla are surfing and visiting the bioluminescent bay that is located just an hour away.

 If you are looking for other things to do, then check out our article where we cover the 45 best things to do in Puerto Rico.